 Residences with space for both students and their families are available at the school’s Meadow Lake campus.
 Accommodations include a mix of one- to four-bedroom units.
-The school also operates the Tangles salon at the North Battleford campus, providing real-life experience for hairstyling students.
+The school also operates the Tangles salon, which provides experience for hairstyling students, at the North Battleford campus.

 - Forest to Fork: Students are introduced to the idea of food security.
 They begin with plant species and their uses, and learn processing and cooking techniques for wild meat.